HelleBenjamin/Sandboxia2D/README.md

 - T to open console

 ## Building
-- Currently only Linux is supported
+- Currently only Linux is supported(Windows is still experimental)
+- Building instructions:
     1. Run `mkdir build`
     2. Run `cmake -B build` This will generate the Makefile
     3. Run `cmake --build build -j(number of threads)` to build the game.
 - Run `./build/Sandboxia` to play the game.

+## To build a simple mod
+- Mod building instructions:
+    1. Create a `.cpp` file in `mods` folder
+    2. Include `mod_api.h` in the mod file
+    3. Compile with `g++ -shared -fPIC mod.cpp -o mod.so`.
+In windows replace `.so` with `.dll`.
+- Mods will be loaded automatically.

 ## Launch args